 Light reflected from a case may carry the color of the case.
-Black material or black coatings may help avoid color bleeding into the camera lens.
+Black material or black coatings may help avoid color bleeding into the camera lens from an external light source or the flash.
 The darker the color the less likely light from a flash or external source may be reflected off the case and into the camera lens.
+Apple recommends a semi-gloss black material or coating around the camera and flash openings.